roscoe83/DocuMind/README.md

 - Simplify the auth flow by using a single token source

 - Update the example config with all available options and comments

+- Refactor the data layer to separate read and write paths